FabriceSalvaire/pythonic-gcode-machine/README.txt

 |Pypi Version|

-* Quick Link to `Production Branch <https://github.com/FabriceSalvaire/PythonicGcodeMachine/tree/master>`_
+* Quick Link to `Production Branch <https://github.com/FabriceSalvaire/PythonicGCodeMachine/tree/master>`_
-* Quick Link to `Devel Branch <https://github.com/FabriceSalvaire/PythonicGcodeMachine/tree/devel>`_
+* Quick Link to `Devel Branch <https://github.com/FabriceSalvaire/PythonicGCodeMachine/tree/devel>`_

 Overview
 ========

-What is PythonicGcodeMachine ?
+What is PythonicGCodeMachine ?
 ---------------------

-PythonicGcodeMachine is a Python module which implements ...
+PythonicGCodeMachine is a Python module which implements ...

 Where is the Documentation ?
 ----------------------------

-The documentation is available on the |PythonicGcodeMachineHomePage|_.
+The documentation is available on the |PythonicGCodeMachineHomePage|_.

 What are the main features ?
 ----------------------------